Toroidal boards and code covering: Proofs of Theorems , and

-The next corollary follows from a theorem of Maillet~\cite{Maillet}, published in 1894 (a more accessible reference is Theorem 2 of \cite{Wanless}).
+The next lemma was proved by L. Euler~\cite{Euler}.
+An alternative proof may be found in \cite[Corollary 1]{Evans}.
+The reader also may see a more general result in Wanless's survey \cite[Theorem 2]{Wanless}, proved by Maillet~\cite{Maillet}.

-\begin{corollary} Let $Q$ be a latin square with even order $n\ge 2$ symmetric in relation to one of its diagonals.
-Then, $Q$ admits no set $X$ of $n$ entries such that each pair of entries of $X$ are in different rows, different columns and has different symbols (such set is called a {\it latin transversal}). \end{corollary}
+\begin{lemma}(Euler, 1779) Let $Q=[q_{ij}]$ be a Latin square with even order $n\ge 2$.
+Suppose that $q_{ij}=q_{kl}$ if and only if $i - j \equiv k - l \mod n$.
+Then, $Q$ admits no set $X$ of $n$ entries such that each pair of entries of $X$ are in different rows, different columns and has different symbols.
+(Such a set is called a \defin{Latin transversal}.) \end{lemma}